SAP/ownid-developer-tutorial/src/gigya.md

 In order to integrate OwnID in your SAP Customer Data Cloud website, make sure you cover the following prerequisites:

+#### Access to OwnID Server

+If you want to know more about the OwnID Server component, please read [this](server-sdk.md) section.

+When using the OwnID cloud hosted solution, you will get access to the `URLPrefix`.
+This URL is used by the WEB SDK to communicate with the Server component of OwnID and it will be configured when the OwnID Web SDK is initialized.\
+You can check the connectivity with server following the steps described in [this](troubleshooting?id=checking-connectivity-with-the-server) section.

+#### Access and Permissions

 - Permissions to run the following Gigya REST API endpoints:
   - accounts.setSchema
   - accounts.setAccountInfo